 - STEP 2: Select age, grade, and/or gender criteria - Look at the criteria selections.
 The Age match is set at plus or minus 6 months. - Check the Grade match to match 5th graders. - Click Find Matched Samples to keep the age and grade match criteria and you are informed that there are 83 matching database samples, all telling how to play some game or sport. - STEP 3: Select method used to equate samples by length - Keep the default Same number of total words. - Click Find Equated Samples to find the number of database samples equated by number of total words.
 You are presented with a dialogue box containing six options. - Select the first option, 78 samples 252 words. - SETTINGS: Reset the Standard Deviation Interval to 1SD.
 It is recommended that the standard deviation be set to 1SD when you first look at the database reports.
-This directs your attention to areas of relative strength and weakness that you might overlook if the SD is set higher. - Click Reset SD Interval to change the SD from 1.5 to 1. - Click OK to close the "Select Database Samples" dialogue box. - 2.
-View the Standard Measures Report. - Select Database menu → Standard Measures Report. - When prompted to select what the report is based on, select Measure-driven: combination of All and Equated and click OK. - The comparison data is generated from the matching database samples and, after a short delay, you are presented with the Standard Measures Report. - TRANSCRIPT LENGTH.
+This directs your attention to areas of relative strength and weakness that you might overlook if the SD is set higher.

+- Click Reset SD Interval to change the SD from 1.5 to 1. - Click OK to close the "Select Database Samples" dialogue box. - 2.
+View the Standard Measures Report. - Select Database menu → Standard Measures Report. - When prompted to select what the report is based on, select Entire transcript and click OK. - The comparison data is generated from the matching database samples and, after a short delay, you are presented with the Standard Measures Report. - TRANSCRIPT LENGTH.
 Max's sample is somewhat shorter in utterances, words, and time than his database peers.
 A shorter sample does not necessarily indicate a problem.
 It would be important to evaluate the quality of Max's expository to see if he included all the components. - INTELLIGIBILITY.
 Max's sample was 100% intelligible. - MACRO ANALYSIS.
 Max's transcript was coded for Expository Scoring Scheme (ESS).
 This was done by inserting the ESS template with scores at the bottom of the transcript and evaluating his sample on ten expository components, e.g., preparations, scoring, rules.
 The "ESS Composite Score", the total of the ten individual component scores, was significantly lower than his database peers.
-This indicates that components of his expository were either missing or incomplete.
+This indicates that components of his expository were either missing or incomplete. - SYNTAX/MORPHOLOGY.

-- SYNTAX/MORPHOLOGY.
 Max's mean length of utterance (MLU) is significantly low.
-His sample included utterances without verbs.
-Additionally, he used fewer Verbs/Utterance which is a gross measure of sentence complexity.
+He used fewer Verbs/Utterance which is a gross measure of sentence complexity.
 Recall that the Subordination Index (SI) codes were added to Max's sample to measure clausal density.
 All the expository database samples were also coded for SI.
 The "SI Composite Score" reported in this section is the mean number of clauses per utterance.
 Both Verbs/Utterance and SI indicate that Max's utterances were less complex than those in the database samples. - SEMANTICS.
-Max used slightly fewer different words (NDW) in his expository.
-This measure was based on 78 database samples equated by the same number of words in Max's sample.
-In this report, the value is italicized as a warning that it's an outcome that can be affected by different sample lengths.
+Max used fewer number of total words (NTW) and different words (NDW) in his expository.
+However, since the comparison is based on the entire transcript, these values are italicized as a warning that they may be significantly affected by the different sample lengths.
 The moving-average NDW, however, is significantly lower than the database samples indicating reduced vocabulary diversity.
-For more information on the moving-average NDW, refer to the built-in help screen (F1?) or F1).
-Moving averages mitigate the effects of sample length. - VERBAL FACILITY.
+For more information on the moving-average NDW, refer to the built-in help screen (F1? or F1).

+- VERBAL FACILITY.
 Max's speaking rate in words per minute was slower than his peers.
 His sample contained significant pause time.
 32.7% of his words were in mazes (repetitions, revisions, filled pauses) compared to the database mean of 10.45.
-He abandoned a substantial number of utterances. - ERRORS.
-Max's sample contained a typical level of errors.
+He abandoned a significant number of utterances. - ERRORS.
+Max's sample contained a typical number of errors.